top of page

 Email: linda.caravia@vitalitytmy.com

-Linda has taught Sarga Bodywork and barefoot massage techniques to therapists from across the Pacific Northwest through small-group continuing education classes focused on biomechanics, therapist longevity, and effective myofascial treatment strategies.
-Based in Portland, Oregon, Linda Caravia is currently the only instructor offering Sarga Bodywork training for massage therapists in the Pacific Northwest.
+Linda Caravia teaches Sarga Bodywork and barefoot massage techniques to therapists from across the Pacific Northwest through small-group continuing education classes focused on biomechanics, therapist longevity, effective myofascial treatment, and a strong, supportive learning container.

 Course Calendar